TruenoDB/documentation/quick-start.md

 ---

 You can get started with Trueno pretty easy and fast.
-You just need a few depedencies:
+You just need a few dependencies:

 ## Dependencies